Quick Start

 Step 5: Create a Session

-In the Nodes window, with an agent selected, start a session chat.
-You can specify a working directory and toggle YOLO mode.
+In the Nodes window, with an agent selected, press Enter to open the session options.
+You can specify a working directory and toggle YOLO mode; press Enter again to start the chat.
+See Sessions for the session lifecycle and Terminal UI for the complete chat controls.

 Working Directory — where the agent should operate.
 Affects what files it can see and work with.